Why Fraud Prevention is Key to the Auto Market

 The fraud risks

-Certain documents, like the odometer disclosure, are critical to preserving the integrity of the auto industry and must be accurate and impervious to fraud, hence the heightened security standards imposed on them.
-But every document in the chain is a potential point of exploitation when identity isn't verified.
+Certain documents, like the odometer disclosure, are critical to the integrity of the transaction.
+Tamper with them, and the entire sale is compromised.
+That's exactly why regulators have imposed higher security standards on them.
+Every document in the chain is a potential point of exploitation when identity isn't verified.
+When fraud slips through, buyers end up overpaying for vehicles that need costly repairs or replacement far sooner than expected.

 The benefits of fraud prevention